 Another bad section of the road is towards Manikaran Sahib.
 Between Shimla and Manali, the road via Tattapani is about average, a mix of good and bad.
 The annoying part of the journey will however be the long line of trucks traveling between Mandi and Chandigarh.

 Clothes for Shimla and Manali

-For a summer visit, your regular cottons will do but you may want to pack a jacket as well if you kept Lahaul valley as part of your itinerary.
+For a summer visit, your regular cotton clothes will do but you may want to pack a jacket as well if you kept Lahaul valley as part of your itinerary.
 During monsoon season, make sure you are carrying proper rain gear along with your cottons.
-For winter trip, your heavy woolens, thermals, gloves and jackets are a must.
+For winter trips, your heavy woolens, thermals, gloves, and jackets are a must.

 Shimla and Manali Trip